dwcoder/MM-The-Gearmaker/Characterbooks/Narco_heir.md

 ### =Narco heir=

 ### =Narco Sicario=
-You can confirm that you were with =Narco Sicario= in the kitchen at the time of the murder.
+You can confirm that you were with =Narco Sicario= in the library at the time of the murder.

 ### =French savant=